 9. Boston Harbor and Waterfront

-Boat rides in the harbor give you awesome views of the city and the islands nearby.
+Boat rides in the harbor give you incredible views of the city and the islands nearby.
 They also tell you about Boston's old sea stories.
-Whale tours let you get a close look at these big creatures in the ocean where they live.
+Whale tours let you look closely at these big creatures in the ocean where they live.

-You'll find parks and green areas by the water too.
+You'll find parks and green areas by the water, too.
 The Rose Kennedy Greenway links neighborhoods with art, gardens, and spots to have fun.
-The Harborwalk is a 43-mile trail for people who like to walk, jog, or bike with nice views of the harbor.
+The Harborwalk is a 43-mile trail for people who like to walk, jog, or bike with lovely harbor views.

 If you're into food, you'll like the seafood places near the harbor.
 They offer fresh local meals with great views of the water.
 You can pick from laid-back cafes to fancy restaurants.

-Boston Harbor and the waterfront have history, outdoor stuff to do, and good food.
-Using a limo service lets you check out this busy area in comfort and style.
+Boston Harbor and the waterfront have history, outdoor activities, and good food.
+A limo service allows you to explore this busy area comfortably and in style.

 10. North End and Little Italy

-The North End sits right in Boston's center, and people call it the city's "Little Italy."
-It's packed with Italian-American culture.
-You'll spot real Italian eats, bakeries, and cultural places here.
-Anyone visiting Boston needs to check it out.
+The North End is located in Boston's center, and people call it the city's "Little Italy."
+IIT is packed with Italian-American culture., including authentic Italian food bakeries and cultural places.
+Anyone visiting Boston should check it out.

 Taking a limo to the North End is simple and relaxing.
-As you stroll around, you'll catch the fun mood when the holidays roll around.
+As you stroll around, you'll sense the fun mood of the holidays.
 Italian lights line the streets, making them feel welcoming.

 Bakeries pump out smells of cannoli and pizzelle that'll make you drool.
-You can sample tons of Italian dishes here, from small family joints to big-name spots.
+You can sample many Italian dishes here, from small family joints to big-name spots.
 Each place shows off Italian-American food traditions.

-The North End has more than just food.
-You can check out Paul Revere's house and the Old North Church.
-These spots have stories about the American Revolution.
+The North End offers more than just food.
+You can visit Paul Revere's house and the Old North Church, which have stories about the American Revolution.
 A limo ride makes it easy and cool to see these landmarks.

 Food fans, history nerds, or anyone who likes a nice walk will love the North End and Little Italy.
 With a limo, you get to soak in the area's vibe and look without any stress.